A subtrope of Parental Abandonment: The father of a character or characters is missing or absent.

 In Neverwinter Nights 2, the protagonist's father is mentioned exactly once, to establish that nobody in West Harbor has ever met him.
 Of course, seeing as their mother is only mentioned a handful of times and they are raised by a friend of their mother that is understandable.

 Aerith's father was Professor Gast Faremist, a scientist who was Hojo and Lucrecia's "partner" in the experiments that would lead to Sephiroth's birth.
-He left Shinra few afterwards and later lived with a Cetra woman, Ifalna, and fathered Aerith with her, but was gunned down by Hojo while trying to protect his wife and daughter; Ifalna dies some time later, but manages gto entrust Elmyra with bitty Aerith before kicking it.
+He left Shinra shortly afterwards and later lived with a Cetra woman, Ifalna, and fathered Aerith with her, but was gunned down by Hojo while trying to protect his wife and daughter; Ifalna dies some time later, but manages to entrust Elmyra with bitty Aerith before kicking it.

 Not only Crono's, but Magus's father never appears during the game, either.
 It is vaguely stated by an NPC that Queen Zeal (Janus' mother) hasn't been the same since the King died, at which point she started neglecting her children and unwittingly turned Janus' sister Schala into his mother figure.